 A Proposal for a Thesis Film.
 You must prepare a proposal for a film that thematically, technically or aesthetically attempts to push the boundaries of science and natural history filmmaking.
-Make sure your proposal clarifies the aesthetic vision for your film as well as its subject matter.
+Make sure your proposal clarifies the aesthetic vision for your film as well as its subject matter.proposal clarifies the aesthetic vision for your film as well as its subject matter.

 A Proposal and Outline for a Thesis Essay.
 You must propose a topic and a central argument for your essay that will explain your choices and process in the film.
-Your thesis, which should be between 20-40 pages in length, must include appropriately formatted research citations and a bibliography of works used in your thesis.
+Your thesis, which should be between 20-40 pages in length, must include appropriately formatted research cita- tions and a bibliography of works used in your thesis.
 The SFP uses the MLA Style Manual and Guide to Scholarly Publishing, 3rd Edition, from the Modern Language Association, as the style sheet for citations and usage.

 Your Chair will set specific requirements about the form of your proposals and the scheduling of your work.
-You should also make sure you have signed up for the Grammarly software.